StefanJelner/css-custom-properties-watch/README.md

         watcher.unwatch(document.documentElement);

-        // document.documentElement is the default, so alternatively it can be called like this: watcher.unwatch();
+        // document.documentElement aka :root is the default, so alternatively it can be called like this: watcher.unwatch();

+        // alternatively
+        watcher.unwatch(document.getElementById('foo'));

         document.documentElement.style.setProperty('--foo', '14px'); // logs nothing